-Decision-making is a vital attribute on which the fate of a business organization depends.
-Cost accounting results act as the first-hand information depending on which the board can decide the future moves of the company,
+Decision-making is a vital attribute on which the fate of a business organisation depends.
+Cost accounting results act as first-hand information depending on which the board can decide the future moves of the company,

-The managerial board of a specific organization has the right to make decisions about the productions of a company as they are experienced and know the production style of the company.
+The managerial board of a specific organisation has the right to make decisions about the productions of a company as they are experienced and know the production style of the company.

 7. Making Statements

-Every business organization has to make statements for keeping records.
-It is one of the main objectives of cost and management accounting to provide all necessary data to the company as they are able to make the statement of production in a specific time.
+Every business organisation has to make statements for keeping records.
+It is one of the main objectives of cost and management accounting to provide all necessary data to the company as they are able to make the statement of production at a specific time.